Alcohol in gift consignments

 - 1 litre of distilled beverages and spirits, and aperitifs with a wine or alcoholic base, sake or similar beverages with an alcohol content not exceeding 22 per cent by volume, sparkling wines, fortified wines or a proportional assortment of these different products AND

-- 2 litres of still wines, i.e. red, white and rosé wines AND
+- 2 litres of still wines, i.e. red, white and rosé wines.

 Persons under the age of 18 are not allowed to bring in alcoholic beverages, and persons under the age of 20 are only allowed to bring in light alcoholic beverages.

 Spirits cannot be brought in without a permit.